Auburn Bulletin 2024-2025

 DUANE BRANDON, Acting Associate Dean for Research & Faculty Affairs

 THE RAYMOND J. HARBERT COLLEGE OF BUSINESS prepares students to become effective and socially responsible managers of business, industrial organizations, and government agencies and responsible citizens and leaders of society.
 To achieve this goal, the Harbert College offers undergraduate programs leading to the bachelor of science in business administration.
-In addition, it offers graduate work for the degrees of master of business administration (MBA), master of science in business administration (MSBA) with a concentration in finance, master of science in management information systems (MSIS), master of accountancy (MAc), and the doctor of philosophy (PhD) in business.
+In addition, it offers graduate work for the degrees of master of business administration (MBA), master of science in finance, master of science in management information systems (MSIS), master of accountancy (MAc), and the doctor of philosophy (PhD) in business.
 The Harbert College of Business and the School of Accountancy are accredited at the undergraduate and graduate levels by the Association to Advance Collegiate Schools of Business (AACSB International).
 Detailed information on graduate programs may be found in the Graduate School section in this Bulletin.

 Curriculum